microsoft/PowerApps-Samples/ai-builder/BringYourOwnModelTutorial/readme.md

 ### Step 3.2: Integrate the registered model

 After importing the sample app into Power
-Apps, it’s time to integrate the AI model you registered earlier with the imported canvas app.
+Apps, it's time to integrate the AI model you registered earlier with the imported canvas app.

 1. Select **Edit** to modify the canvas application.